Shimano XTR for 2011

 2011 Shimano XTR brake lever

-The more powerful caliper also comes with what I’m going to call the first instance of the bearded brake pad, in that it has festoons of odd looking fringing to the protruding back plate of the pad itself, said to increase brake cooling by several factors.
+The more powerful calliper also comes with what I’m going to call the first instance of the bearded brake pad, in that it has festoons of odd looking fringing to the protruding back plate of the pad itself, said to increase brake cooling by several factors.
 I think they look, well, odd but who knows?
 If it works perhaps in a few years we’ll have six-inch frills hanging off the back of our brakes.

 The age of the medieval ruff may be set for an unexpected comeback.